geraldmaboshe/clientTodo/README.md

-> You will find all the shared resources about react [here](https://github.com/BongoHive/front-end-learning-resources) Make sure you go through those materials first.

 ### To-do

-The overall goal of this assignment is to create a to-do app.
-It should have the following:
+This is a todo app with the below feaures

 - an input field to add an item
 - List of all items added
-- Checkbox on each item to mark complete
+- Checkbox on each item used to mark complete
-- Completed items should look different
+- Completed items look different
-- You should be able to remove each item
+- YAn item can be removed

-Good to have.
+What to know.

-- Have different files that contain different components
-- reuse components as much as possible
-- use just CSS no other css frameworks
+- Use only CSS, no other CSS frameworks

-### How to use this repo
-> Make sure you have completed the Github course before proceeding if you are not familiar with `git`

 **Requirements**